StarRocks/starrocks/docs/administration/audit_loader.md

 This topic describes how to manage StarRocks audit logs within a table via the plugin - Audit Loader.

 StarRocks stores its audit logs in the local file **fe/log/fe.audit.log** rather than an internal database.
-The plugin Audit Loader allows you to manage audit logs directly within the cluster.
+The plugin Audit Loader allows you to manage audit logs directly within your cluster.
 Audit Loader reads logs from the file, and loads them into StarRocks via HTTP PUT.

 ## Create a table to store audit logs